Wowo-chukwudi/webapp-flask/README.md

   - Build: Builds the Docker image and pushes it to Docker Hub.
   - Test: Placeholder for future test automation.
-  - Deploy: After successful builds, the pipeline deploys the application to a Kubernetes cluster (KinD) and the Kubernetes manifests (deployment.yaml and service.yaml) are applied to deploy the application.
+  - Deploy: After successful build, a KinD cluster is created.
+The Kubernetes manifests (deployment.yaml and service.yaml) are then applied to deploy the application application to a Kubernetes cluster (KinD)
   - Verification: For the final step, the pipeline verifies that the pods have been created.

 **Deploying the API to Kubernetes:**